EricLie-c/NESS-Net/README.md

 We provide [download link](https://pan.baidu.com/s/1LzqQdXzMX5KlTzPig__sOg) for the test dataset, and [download link](https://pan.baidu.com/s/127EpOvMOUlZxlTjByX66Lw) for train dataset.
 The extraction code is `ness`.

-After unzipping, please move the folders in the test set to `./dataset/test_data`, and the folders in the training set to `./dataset/train_data`.
+After unzipping, please move the folders in the test set to `./dataset/test_data`, and the folders in the train set to `./dataset/train_data`.

 ### Pretrained Models